NKSP Language

 In the second case, the NKSP code portion is used by the NKSP

-language parser if the given preprocessor condition-name
+language parser if the given preprocessor condition-name is not set

 (or was reset)